sodascience/metasyn/docs/source/about.rst

 Do you have questions, suggestions, or remarks on the technical implementation?
 We welcome your feedback and contributions!

-GitHub Repository and Issue Tracker
+GitHub repository and issue tracker
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Feel free to check out our `GitHub repository <https://github.com/sodascience/metasyn>`_ for the latest updates and to browse the source code.